 The Company is required to make estimates and assumptions when preparing its financial statements and accompanying notes in conformity with NAIC SAP.
 Actual results may differ from those estimates.
-Material estimates that are susceptible to significant changes in the near term include the loss and loss adjustment expense ("LAE") reserves.
+Material estimates that are susceptible to significant changes in the near term include the loss and loss adjustment expense ("LAE") reserves and the Company's adjustment to realized losses for other-than-temporary impairment ("OTTI").